ChesterHsieh/ChesterHsieh.github.io/_posts/2018-12-01-Career Path on Risk investment.md

 ﻿---
 layout:     post
-title:      How to involve in -venture-capital-
+title:      How to join Venture Capital
 subtitle:   Is the MBA is necessary?
 date:       2018-12-01
 author:    Chester